Scenario-based Risk Evaluation: Axiomatic characterizations

 Clearly, if $n=1$, then the concepts of a $\uQ$-distortion risk measure, a $\uQ$-spectral risk measure and a $\uQ$-distortion function coincide with those defined for a single scenario in Section \ref{sec:22}.
 In that case, the representation in \eqref{eq:qrep} reduces to

 where $\psi\in \mathcal G$ (and $\psi\in \mathcal G_+$ if $\rho$ is coherent).

 The condition that $\psi\circ \uQ$ is standard or $\psi\circ \uQ$ is submodular may not be easy to verify in general, as it involves the joint properties of $\psi$ and $\uQ$.
-Below we establish some sufficient conditions based on solely $\psi$.
-Furthermore, these conditions are necessary and sufficient if $\uQ$ is mutually singular.
+Next, we establish simple sufficient conditions based on solely $\psi$.
+These conditions are necessary and sufficient if $\uQ$ is mutually singular and atomless.